jangroth/aws-certification-notes/devops-engineer-professional.md

 * Associated keypair does not exist
 * Auto scaling configuration is not working correctly
 * Instance type specification does not exist in that AZ
-* Auto scaling is not enabled on that subnet
 * Invalid EBS device mapping
 * Attempt to attach EBS block device to instance-store AMI
 * AMI issues